About the course

 OII students also take full advantage of the substantial resources available at the University of Oxford, including world-leading research facilities and libraries, and a buzzing student scene.
 The departmental library provides students access to a range of resources.
 Additionally, the Social Sciences Library provides valuable additional resources which many students choose to take advantage of.

-During the first year of the course you will be course fees at the MSc in Social Science of the Internet fee rate.
+During the first year of the course you will be charged course fees at the MSc in Social Science of the Internet fee rate.
+These fees are shown in the table below.

-Annual MSc in Social Science of the Internet fees for the 2019-20 academic year
+Annual MSc in Social Science of the Internet (first year) fees for the 2022-23 academic year

 Annual Course fees

-In each subsequent year, you will be charged course fees at the DPhil in Information, Communication and the Social Sciences fee rate.
-For an indication of costs, the tables below show the DPhil course fees for the 2019-20 academic year.
+In each subsequent year, you will be charged course fees at the DPhil in Information, Communication and the Social Science fee rate for that year of study.
+For an indication of costs, the tables below show the annual full-time and part-time DPhil course fees for the 2022-23 academic year.

 Annual Course fees